ghostoptimizer/auto-provision-ec2/README.md

 - Build the habit: delete and recreate instead of hand‑fixing a broken box.

 Extra:
-If you'd like to see more on the project, check out my blog post on it and if this helped you out, awesome!
-If you’d do something differently, I’d love to hear it, ciao 👋
+Want to see more on how I tested this project?
+Check out my blog post at `www.jadonsblog.com`.
+Also if this helped you out in any way, awesome - if you’d do something differently, I’d love to hear it, ciao 👋